seijiwjs/zea-collab/docs/api/Avatar.md

 <a name="new_Avatar_new"></a>

 ### new Avatar
-Initializes all the components of the Avatar like, user image, labels, tranformations, color, etc.<br>Contains a TreeItem property to which all the children items can be attached to. i.e. Camera.
+Initializes all the components of the Avatar like, user image, labels, transformations, color, etc.

 | Param | Type | Default | Description |